wp-plugins/readable-names/readme.txt

 * Add text domain to error messages

 = 0.4.1 =
-* Typo in german and russian translation
+* Typo in German and Russian translation

 = 0.4 =
-* Add german translation
+* Add German translation
 * Change the plugin description

 = 0.3.2 =